Dylan McMahon: Philadelphia Eagles

 McMahon was selected in the sixth round (190th overall) of the 2024 NFL draft by the Philadelphia Eagles.
 Prior to rookie minicamp, McMahon met Jason Kelce, who spent his entire 13-year career as the Eagles' starting center.
 Kelce told McMahon, "Undersized center?
 We have that in common."

 McMahon was waived on August 27, 2024, and re-signed to the practice squad.

 Los Angeles Rams

 On September 11, 2024, McMahon was signed by the Los Angeles Rams off the Eagles practice squad.

 On August 26, 2025, McMahon was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.
+On January 27, 2026, he signed a reserve/futures contract with Los Angeles.